 Vegetation monitoring at Rush Ranch Flux Tower.
-Photo - Anna Deck What is the WRMP?
+Photo - Anna

+What is the WRMP?

 The San Francisco Estuary restoration community is working rapidly to protect and restore wetlands that can provide flood protection, recreation, water quality improvement, habitat, and other benefits for surrounding communities.
-The Wetlands Regional Monitoring Program (WRMP) delivers coordinated regional monitoring of the San Francisco Estuary's wetlands to (1) inform science-based decision-making for wetland restoration and adaptive management and (2) increase the cost-effectiveness of permit-driven monitoring associated with wetland restoration projects.
+The Wetlands Regional Monitoring Program (WRMP) will collect, synthesize, and communicate regional data to inform stewardship and adaptive management for conserving, restoring, and enhancing the San Francisco Bay's wetlands.

-The WRMP is a robust, science-driven, and collaborative regional monitoring program that includes:
+Once in place, the WRMP will be a robust, sciencedriven, and collaborative regional monitoring program that includes: